Apsaras2005/FAD-Net/README.md

 * ⚡ **Significant Performance Boost:** We replaced high-dimensional distance matrix calculations (`torch.cdist`) and iterative loops with an efficient MLP, drastically reducing VRAM consumption and increasing training/inference FPS.
 * 🧠 **Consistent Philosophy:** The core scientific intuition remains identical to the paper—leveraging frequency-domain energy distribution to dynamically route multi-scale spatial receptive fields.

-**Note:** This version is the official stable release.
+**Note:** This version is the stable release.
 The original clustering-based code was primarily for theoretical validation and is no longer maintained in this repository due to its heavy computational overhead.

 ---